Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 Nexus Dashboard management IP = 172.25.74.144/24, Nexus Dashboard data IP = 192.168.100.10/24.
 Switch mgmt0 IP = 10.35.35.35/24

-Now, switch management 0, also known as mgmt0, IP address is not part of subnets associated with either Nexus Dashboard interface.
-For this typical layer-3 reachability scenario, users must decide which Nexus Dashboard Interface to use for switching onboarding.
+In this scenario, the switch management 0 (also known as mgmt0) IP address is not part of subnets associated with either Nexus Dashboard interface.
+For this typical Layer-3 reachability scenario, users must decide which Nexus Dashboard Interface to use for switching onboarding.

-For this use case, switch Mgmt0 interface is accessed via the ND Data Interface.
+For this use case, the switch’s mgmt0 interface is accessed via the ND Data Interface.
 Switches managed or discovered via the front-panel interfaces such as SVIs, loopbacks, and so on, must always be reachable via the ND data interface.
-NDFC supports simultaneous support for switches when they are reachable over the switch mgmt0 interface aka Out-of-Band access or reachable via the front-panel ports aka In-Band access.
+NDFC supports simultaneous support for switches when they are reachable over the switch mgmt0 interface (aka Out-of-Band access) or reachable via the front-panel ports (aka In-Band access).

-Nexus Dashboard Data Interface is used for Switches out-of-band and inband discovery, monitoring, configuration deployments, image management, and POAP (both out-of-band and inband).
-Nexus Dashboard Data Interface is also used for Endpoint Locator if enabled.
+The Nexus Dashboard Data Interface is used for switch out-of-band and inband discovery, monitoring, configuration deployments, image management, and POAP (both out-of-band and inband).
+The Nexus Dashboard Data Interface is also used for the Endpoint Locator if enabled.

-To enable this use-case, the configuration steps are similar to that of Case 2.
-The only addition is to Add static route(s) to the ND Data interface pointing to the switches mgmt0 subnet(s).
+To enable this use case, the configuration steps are similar to those of Case 2.
+The only addition is to Add static route(s) to the ND Data interface pointing to the switch’s mgmt0 subnet(s).
 Notice that this is not required for routing reachability purposes, as the default route associated with the ND Data interface previously shown above would take care of that.
 However, it is necessary to ensure NDFC POAP can work adequately for touchless Day-0 switch bring-up.

 Case 5